snlabs-tech/sn-corporate-rating-model/README.md

 - Demonstrate an end-to-end, rule-based corporate rating engine from raw inputs to final rating and outlook.
 - Provide a clear, inspectable alternative to “black-box” ML models for corporate credit risk.
-- Serve as a V1 baseline for experimentation, benchmarking, and documentation; a more refined V2 model supersedes this version for production-grade use.
+- Serve as a V1 baseline for experimentation, benchmarking, and documentation; a more refined V2 model supersedes this version.

 ## Core design